Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.11.03 (BR)
+- Fixed Planet Invasion title not updating at the end of the fight.

 2024.11.02 (BR)
 - Fixed "!!!
 To Replay Last Turn !!!.rotp" file being saved too often.
 - Fixed [player_xxx] being translated to [alien_xxx] in label.txt